jocelynk/uif2012mobile/readme.txt

 Aderinsola Akintilo (aakintil)

 Things That will be added to application for due date of Dec.
 14th:
-- Ability to view and add more events

 - Updated Home page
 - UI improvements (not sure what this would entail as of now)
 - code cleanup